plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Gets a sales price country.
+Gets a country for a sales price.
 The ID of the sales price and the ID of the country must be specified.

 ##### <strong>Parameters</strong>